-The OPEC Reference Basket (ORB) includes the following oil brands: Saharan Blend (Algeria), Girassol (Angola), Oriente (Ecuador), Rabi Light (Gabon), Minas (Indonesia), Iran Heavy (Islamic Republic of Iran), Basra Light (Iraq), Kuwait Export (Kuwait), Es Sider (Libya), Bonny Light (Nigeria), Qatar Marine (Qatar), Arab Light (Saudi Arabia), Murban (UAE) and Merey (Venezuela).
+OPEC's oil basket (ORB) is currently made up of the Saharan Blend (Algeria), Girassol (Angola), Oriente (Ecuador), Iran Heavy (Islamic Republic of Iran), Basra Light (Iraq), Kuwait Export (Kuwait), Es Sider (Libya), Bonny Light (Nigeria), Qatar Marine (Qatar), Arab Light (Saudi Arabia), Murban (UAE) and Merey (Venezuela).

-The basket’s price stood at $62.24 per barrel on March 15 as compared to $61.97 the previous day, according to OPEC.
+The basket price stood at $ 55.54 a barrel on July 9 compared to $53.78 the previous day, according to the OPEC Secretariat calculations.

 The average Basket price in the current year was about $55.21 per barrel.

 The ORB has experienced a maximum price of $64.96 and a minimum price of $41.5 per barrel in the current year.

 OPEC's monthly report, published June 10 said that the Organization of the Petroleum Exporting Countries boosted the crude output by about 23,800 bpd in May to 30.975 million barrels per day (mb/d).

 The May output was over the ceiling level, which had been set at 30 mb/d.